 The Carton Drop Test: 7 Things You Need to Know About It

-When you are manufacturing products overseas, it is important to take all possible steps to ensure product quality.
-More than that, you have to ensure that your products survive the journey from the factory to the port and then across the ocean to you.
+When manufacturing products overseas, it is vital to take all possible steps to ensure product quality.
+More than that, you must ensure that your products survive the journey from the factory to the port and then across the ocean to you.

-Have you ever seen videos of airline workers handling luggage and tossing suitcases across the tarmac as if they were giant rectangular baseballs?
+Have you ever seen videos of airline workers handling luggage and tossing suitcases across the tarmac like giant rectangular baseballs?

-If so, you know that luggage is not always handled with the utmost of care.
+If so, you know luggage is not always handled with the utmost care.
 And you may not realize it, but your cartons can receive similar treatment during their journey.
-This is why carton drop tests exist.
+As such, carton strength is a vital consideration.

 #1 – ISTA 1A Lays Out the Accepted International Standards for Drop Tests